 - Overview Map of Culvert Restoration at Barn Island WMA

 - Description of Trails at Barn Island WMA

 Zemko Pond Wildlife Management Area, Salem

-The Wildlife Division will be implementing forest habitat management activities at Zemko Pond Wildlife Management Area (WMA) in Salem, CT starting on August 24, 2020.
-The habitat management project will involve the removal of selected trees over a 28-acre area in the interior of the 464-acre WMA.
-Roughly 22-acres of the project site will be managed to create and enhance young forest habitat and conditions for associated young forest-dependent wildlife species.
+The Wildlife Division implemented forest habitat management activities at Zemko Pond Wildlife Management Area (WMA) in Salem, CT starting in August 2020.
+The habitat management project involved the removal of selected trees over a 28-acre area in the interior of the 464-acre WMA.
+Roughly 22-acres of the project site is being managed to create and enhance young forest habitat and conditions for associated young forest-dependent wildlife species.
 Historically, natural disturbances and agricultural abandonment helped sustain young forest habitat and its associated species.
 As our forests have matured, habitat for young forest-dependent wildlife has declined.
-In the absence of natural disturbances, like fires or flooding, natural resource managers use forest management techniques to initiate disturbance and facilitate vegetation changes which will be suitable for wildlife species that rely on young, seedling and sapling-stage forest.
-The State Wildlife Action Plan identifies over 50-species of Greatest Conservation Need which require this successional stage of habitat.
+In the absence of natural disturbances, like fires or flooding, natural resource managers use forest management techniques to initiate disturbance and facilitate vegetation changes which will be suitable for wildlife species that rely on young seedling and sapling-stage forest.
+The Connecticut Wildlife Action Plan identifies over 50-species of Greatest Conservation Need which require this successional stage of habitat.
 These species include the American woodcock, eastern towhee, New England cottontail, prairie warbler, brown thrasher, and field sparrow.
 The Wildlife Division, in cooperation with other partners, has joined the Young Forest Habitat Initiative to help restore these important habitats.

 The remaining 6-acres of project site are being managed to facilitate safety from hazard trees, long-term maintenance, and efficient growth adjacent to the DEEP Access Road, which also serves as a popular walking path.